mattzuba/mattzuba.github.io/_posts/2022-01-18-connecting-postfix-to-microsoft-365.md

 ---
 {:n: target="_blank"}

-If you're a larger organization running Microsoft 365 with Exchange Online, you probably have a need for applications, multifunction devices like printers or other devices that need to connect to an SMTP server to send email to your organization or others outside of your organization.
-An SMTP relay lets Microsoft 365 relay emails on your behalf by using a connector that's configured with your public IP address or a TLS certificate.
+If you're a larger organization running Microsoft 365 with Exchange Online, you probably have a need for applications, multifunction devices like printers or other devices that need to connect to an SMTP server to send email to your organization or others outside your organization.
+Using an SMTP relay, Microsoft 365 can relay emails on your behalf by using a connector that's configured with your public IP address or a TLS certificate.

 This article will discuss configuring [Postfix](http://www.postfix.org/){:n} on Ubuntu 18.04 as an internal Smarthost to relay mail to your Microsoft 365 tenant.
 We'll leverage Fuglu as an advanced content filter and Certbot for security.
 I'll also share a small trick I found to ensure that Microsoft 365 sees all of your Postfix emails as internal emails, rather than anonymous/external.